sasilver75/obsidian/Articles/Machine Learning/The History of Open-Source LLMs - Early Days (Part One) (Jul 2023) {Cameron Wolfe, PHD}.md

 ----
 Aside:
 - The phrase "language model" may sometimes be used to refer to models beyond those that specialize in performing next token prediction.
-	- [[Bidirectional Encoder Representations from Transformers|BERT]] is considered by some to be a "language model," but it's trained using a Cloze-style objective, and is not a generative model.
+	- [[BERT|BERT]] is considered by some to be a "language model," but it's trained using a Cloze-style objective, and is not a generative model.
 		- As such, language models that specialize in next-token-prediction are oftentimes distinguished as =="causal" langauge models==.
 -----